Images © Arup / F2K

 Prototype 01 – circular module

-The first physical prototype of the ADPT system, “Building Block No. 1,” was exhibited at Museum Folkwang in Essen during the museum’s centenary exhibition “Folkwang and the City”.
+The first physical prototype of the ADPT system, “Building Block No. 1,” has been chosen as one of the first case studies for the circular building toolkit by EllenMacArthur Foundation and Arup and was exhibited at Museum Folkwang in Essen during the museum’s centenary exhibition “Folkwang and the City – how do we want to live tomorrow”.

 The installation presented a full-scale ADPT module and served as an experimental platform to test circular materials, modular construction principles and adaptive building strategies.

-Located within one of Europe’s largest urban regions and now situated on the site of the UNESCO World Heritage Zollverein, the prototype creates an interface where visitors, architects and decision-makers can explore how configurable buildings contribute to climate-responsible and future-proof urban development.
+Located within one of Europe’s largest urban regions and now situated on the site of the UNESCO World Heritage Zollverein, the prototype creates an interface where a local common good organisation, visitors, architects and decision-makers can explore how configurable buildings contribute to climate-responsible and future-proof urban development.

 Impressions from site / exhibition opening